 Invoice Factoring for Staffing & Express Temp Agencies

 But there is a downside to all this profitability for temp agencies, cash flow shortages.
 The agency’s customers are often large commercial clients who often don’t remit payment for 60 days.
 This is obviously a problem since the temp employee is expecting their paycheck on a weekly or bi-weekly basis.
 Who would start a job if they knew they weren’t going to be paid for two months?!

 So, the temp agency must front the cash until the commercial client pays.
-If the agency is flush with cash that may not be a problem, but there are many small temp agencies and staffing companies who face serious cash flow problems as a result.
+If the agency is flush with cash that may not be a problem, but there are many small temp agencies and staffing companies who face serious net working capital issues as a result.
 But there is a solution.
 Factoring invoices provides the payroll funding your small staffing company needs.

 If your express temp agency is experiencing cash flow problems consider invoice factoring.
 Selling your outstanding invoices to a third party factoring company provides expedited payment.
 Once approved, the funding is typically completed same day (if done via wire transfer).
 A traditional small business line of credit which can take weeks or even months to complete, whereas applications from factoring companies generally takes just a few days.